 Then, Paul speaks of those who are not unbelievers, but who are believers—they are righteous, as they have the Holy Spirit.
 And, of all the believers who will be in eternity (the bride, friends of the Bridegroom, friends of the bride, and wedding guests), there is only one group who will have access into the New Jerusalem—the bride.
 And, that is because the New Jerusalem IS the bride (in union with the Bridegroom).

-So, Paul is speaking specifically of the bride when he says that NEITHER will those members of the bride who choose to live according to their flesh (they do not deny their flesh or its myriad sins) have access into the kingdom of Yah, which is the New Jerusalem.
+So, Paul is speaking specifically of the bride when he says that NEITHER will those members of the bride who choose to live according to their flesh (they do not strive to deny their flesh or its myriad sins) have access into the kingdom of Yah, which is the New Jerusalem.
 No, they will remain OUTSIDE the gates of the New Jerusalem, which lead into the sanctuary, wherein the glory of the Father will reside (Revelation 22:15).

 Put another way, Paul is essentially saying, “Look, we all know that unbelievers will not have access into the New Jerusalem, because they will be in the lake of fire; but, DO NOT BE DECEIVED—neither will you members of the bride who live according to the sinful desires of your flesh (the flesh nature will be with all believers until they receive their glorified bodies).

 Paul did NOT state that those who have the seal of the Holy Spirit will not go to heaven, but that they will not be allowed into the kingdom of Yah, the sanctuary, which is the New Jerusalem.
 They will be outside the gates of the New Jerusalem (Revelation 22:14-15), which means they will dwell upon the new earth with all the other inhabitants of heaven (the other members of the wedding party and the wedding guests).